-Blue Jackets get 14th straight victory by beating Jets 5-3
+Blue Jackets win 14th straight, on to historic game vs. Wild

 Little redirected Drew Stafford's pass during a power play to narrow the deficit 4-2 at 6:29.

+''They make you pay in a lot of different ways, whether it's on the power play or just getting traffic to the net,'' Little said. ''We had our opportunities, too, and we couldn't find the back of the net on most of them.''

-Sedlak tipped in Jack Johnson's shot to make it 5-2 at 14:31, but with Hutchinson out of the net and Winnipeg on the power play, Perreault blasted a shot past Bobrovsky with 1:33 left.
+With Hutchinson out of the net and Winnipeg on the power play, Perreault blasted a shot past Bobrovsky with 1:33 left.

-NOTES: Jets captain Blake Wheeler assisted on the late goals, extending his point streak to six games with three goals and four helpers. ...
+NOTES: Wheeler assisted on the late goals, extending his point streak to six games with three goals and four helpers. ...
 Jets forward Marko Dano left the game in the second with a lower-body injury and didn't return.
+Coach Paul Maurice said he'd be out ''weeks, easily.''

 Blue Jackets: Play an anticipated game at Minnesota on Saturday night.